 Provincial Bordeaux gives Paris a good run for its money when it comes to on-trend boutique shopping.
-The Bordelais share an enormous pride in their city and its talented artisans, with a feast of independent and historic shops and strips in St-Pierre and St-Paul to prove it.
+The Bordelais share an enormous pride in their city and its talented artisans, with a feast of independent and historic shops and strips in Saint-Pierre and Saint-Paul to prove it.

 Get acquainted with local fashion designers Les Sisterettes, a stylish boutique for women by 'sisterettes' Céline and Amandine.
 Look for accessories by Bordelaise designer Camille and handmade jewellery by La Boutique d’Élodie.

 Homegrown design is god in Bordeaux.
 Discover the work of local trailblazers at Baaam, a beautifully arranged concept store specialising in homewares and hip lifestyle items made in the city or, at a push, elsewhere in France.